gregoryhooks/FarmersMarketRegister/README.md

 #### BXGD

-"Buy X amount of items, get them all for any percentage off"
+*"Buy X amount of items, get them all for any percentage off."*

-This rule does not require any additional fields
+This rule does not require any additional fields.